 Proper offers replacement cost insurance.
 The company’s policies include coverage for damage caused by guests and theft and vandalism without any specified limit.
 Pet liability coverage, liquor liability, and extended liability coverage for watercraft, pools, and hot tubs are available as well.

-Proper’s standard liability is $2 million in aggregate coverage, but can be increased upon request.
+Proper’s standard liability is $1 million in aggregate coverage, but can be increased to up to $2 million upon request.
 Proper asks specific questions that relate to vacation rentals or hosting through Vrbo, Airbnb, or HomeAway, indicating that their product is designed to cover peer-to-peer and vacation rentals.

 Some examples of hosting questions include: